danyaberezun/KEEPs/README.md

 Since the actual expected type for the argument of `foo` is unknown, the inferred type for the argument expression is `T` (similarly to the example above), and we resolve the call to `foo(a: Any?)`.

-In case we do not have any overload resolution involved (aka if we then remove the overloads with `Any?` and `String`), then `foo` will be successfully resolved to `foo(i: Int)`, if we perform subtype reconstruction.
+In case we do not have any overload resolution involved (aka if we then remove the overloads with `Any?` and `String`), then `foo` will be successfully resolved to `foo(i: Int)`, if we perform subtyping reconstruction.
 This happens because in case we only have one overload, we can use it to get the expected type, and with it we are able to infer `Int` for the argument.

 ### Can we fix these problems?